-- a) They are the most efficacious drugs in inhibiting gastric acid secretion; - b)They have antimicrobial activity; - c) They prevent stress ulcers in the stomach; - d)They afford the most prompt relief of ulcer pain.

-7. The most efficacious drug for inhibiting round the clock gastric acid output is:

-d) Misoprostol. a) Omeprazole; b) Famotidine; c) Amoxicillin;
+- a) They are the most efficacious drugs in inhibiting gastric acid secretion; - b) They have antimicrobial activity; - c) They prevent stress ulcers in the stomach; - d) They afford the most prompt relief of ulcer pain. - 7.
+The most effective drug for inhibiting the daily secretion of gastric acid is: a) Omeprazole; b) Famotidine; c) Amoxicillin; d) Misoprostol.